rupestre-campos/satellite-image-viewer/README.md

 Simple app to show recent satellite images

 ## Demo app
-You can test the demo hosted on streamlit [here] (https://satellite-image-viewer.streamlit.app/).
+You can test the demo hosted on streamlit [here](https://satellite-image-viewer.streamlit.app/).

 ## Instalation
 How to run in debian based linux distros